Dollond (crater)

 Dollond is a small lunar impact crater that is located in the central region of the Moon, to the north of the crater Abulfeda.
-It was named after British optician John Dollond.
 Due west of Dollond is Anděl.
 Dollond is circular and cone shaped, with a tiny floor at the midpoint of the sloping interior walls.

 About 50 kilometers to the northeast of this crater was the landing site of the Apollo 16 mission, the next-to-last of the Apollo expeditions to the Moon.

+This formation is named after British optician John Dollond (1706-1761).
+Its designation was formally adopted by the International Astronomical Union in 1935.